kannan281088/ETL_Project/README.md

 # ETLProject
-Extraction, Transformation and Loading using python
+> Simple project for Extracting, Transforming and Loading data to CSV using python.
+> Recording step by step log